 "Elevated Ops have been some of our biggest cheerleaders since day one," Aragon said.
 "We exchange ideas, practice at each other's facilities, and compile helpful resources.
-According to Operations Challenge, we'll be in direct competition, but if you ask the teams, we will continue to support each other in hopes we both come home with hardware from Division I."

-Their arrival among the competition's top teams may present new challenges, but based on their performance this year, Sewerside Squad appears poised for success.
+According to Operations Challenge, we'll be in direct competition, but if you ask the teams, we will continue to support each other in hopes we both come home with hardware from Division I." Their arrival among the competition's top teams may present new challenges, but based on their performance this year, Sewerside Squad appears poised for success.
 In addition to their victory in the Safety Event, the team achieved a better time in the Laboratory Event than any Division I team.
 They also outperformed several Division I teams in the KSB Maintenance and Collection Systems events.

 Elsewhere in Division II, Smooth Operators from North Carolina One Water earned second-place overall after a top showing in the KSB Maintenance Event.
-The TRA River Guardians, representing the Water Environment Association of Texas, took home the third-place win in the division; they placed first in the Laboratory Event and third in the Safety, KSB Maintenance, and Collection Systems events.

-The Sewerside Squad's Lindie Aragon and Chad Harris work diligently to complete this year's Process Control Event.
-Kieffer Photography n their first-ever appearance at a WEFTEC competition, Mixed Liquors representing the New York Water Environment Association (NYWEA) triumphed over 12 other teams to earn the Division III title.
+The TRA River Guardians, representing the Water Environment Association of Texas, took home the third-place win in the division; they placed first in the Laboratory Event and third in the Safety, KSB Maintenance, and Collection Systems events. 🛰 n their first-ever appearance at a WEFTEC competition, Mixed Liquors representing the New York Water Environment Association (NYWEA) triumphed over 12 other teams to earn the Division III title.
 The team from the Onondaga County Department of Water Environment Protection (OCDWEP) features coaches Casey Clark and Dean Ellsworth, captain Tony Filer, Mike Burkett, Derrick Rawson, Brendan Sharon, and alternate Owen Avery.